realvoidgojo/VideoAnaltyics-Cyberthon/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit pull requests or open issues to suggest improvements or report bugs.
+Please feel free to submit pull requests or open issues to suggest improvements or report bugs.pull